KUAR: History

 In 1972, the Little Rock School District was planning a new vocational high school and wanted to include a small FM radio station to train students in the field of broadcasting.
 In February 1973, 90.5 KLRE-FM first signed on.
-At first, KLRE was powered at only 3,600 watts on a 265 foot tower, so its coverage was limited to the city of Little Rock and adjacent communities.
+At first, KLRE-FM was powered at only 3,600 watts on a 265 foot tower, so its coverage was limited to the city of Little Rock and adjacent communities.
 It was on the air during school hours, 9 a.m. to 3:30 p.m., airing educational and classroom programming, largely staffed by students and teachers.

 In 1977, the "Friends of KLRE" was formed to support the station, which expanded its hours, on the air from 6:30 a.m. till 10 p.m., playing classical music in the evening and, beginning in 1978, on weekends as well.
 Also in 1978, the Arkansas Broadcasting Foundation was formed to take over the Federal Communications Commission (FCC) license.

 In 1982, UALR received an FCC construction permit to build an additional non-commercial FM station at 89.1.
-In 1983 KLRE's power was increased to its current 40,000 watts, covering Little Rock and its suburbs, adding NPR programs such as All Things Considered and A Prairie Home Companion the following year.
+In 1983, KLRE-FM's power was increased to its current 40,000 watts, covering Little Rock and its suburbs, adding NPR programs such as All Things Considered and A Prairie Home Companion the following year.

 On September 16, 1986, KUAR began broadcasting.
 It is powered at 100,000 watts, the maximum permitted by the FCC for non-grandfathered FM stations, covering most of Central Arkansas.
-At first, KUAR and KLRE simulcast their programming.
-But in 1988, the two stations began carrying separate shows during the day, with classical music continuing on KLRE while KUAR began airing all news and information during the daytime.
+At first, KUAR and KLRE-FM simulcast their programming.
+But in 1988, the two stations began carrying separate shows during the day, with classical music continuing on KLRE-FM while KUAR began airing all news and information during the daytime.

 UALR and the Little Rock School District jointly owned the two stations until 1995, when UALR became the sole owner.
 Both stations continued to simulcast classical programming at night until 2000, when KUAR began broadcasting jazz music from 10 p.m. until 5 a.m.

+On August 28, 2023, the stations rebranded as "Little Rock Public Radio".